padcom/react-example-02/README.md

 ### CSS/Less

 The CSS/Less loader has been configured so that styles are modules that can be imported into the sources and then used.
 The biggest advantage of this approach is human-readable code and scoped CSS (no more need for BEM or any other naming convention!).
-See `src/main/components/input.js & input.less` for example.
+See `src/main/components/Input.js & Input.less` for example.

 You can always create globally scoped classes.
 To do that define then in `:global { ... }` scope.
-See `src/main/components/app.less` for example.
+See `src/main/components/App.less` for example.

 ### ESLint